Why Chinese players are so good at table tennis? Are there any secrets to that?

-As I explained above, training is the key that make a “good player” to become the “best players” in table tennis.
-Their training system is well developed, and is separated in 3 layers:
+As I explained above, training is the key that makes a “good player” become the “best player” in table tennis.
+Their training system is well developed, and is separated into 3 layers:

 - Club levels: to detect the talented young players

 - Provincial levels: to form the young professional team.
 These young players can easily compete at the top 100-300 on the World Ranking.

 - National levels: when you can enter the national team, you are already at the top 50 of the World Elite ranking.

 Did you know that there are at least 44 table tennis players in the Olympics were Chinese-born, with only 6 of them playing for China?